devora-garces-salas-sarabia-adlister/plants-adlister/README.md

 # **Plantlister**

-Plantlister is a full-stack website dedicated to plant enthusiasts, offering a platform to post listings with a wide variety of seeds, seedlings, plants, trees, and more. <br> This README document provides an overview of the project, its features, and the technologies used.
+Plantlister is a full-stack website dedicated to plant enthusiasts, offering a platform to buy and sell a wide variety of seeds, seedlings, plants, trees, and more. <br> This README document provides an overview of the project, its features, and the technologies used.

 ## **Features**